sailpoint-oss/openid-sse-model/README.md

 	set.addEvent(evt);
 ```

-See more code examples beyond in `JsonRoundTrip.java`.
+See more code examples in `JsonRoundTrip.java`.

 ## Compiling